DeveloperMDZero/drivebyextension/README.md

 # Stop Drive-by Downloads
-A Mozilla Firefox Extension to Enhance Your Browser's Security The code will be published in this repository when it's cleaner and I'm less ashamed of it. <3
+A Mozilla Firefox Extension to Enhance Your Browser's Security.

+The code will be published in this repository when it's cleaner and I'm less ashamed of it. <3

 Documentation: